bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Adrex continued up the stairs, fuming, hissing, and snarling the entire way, as he held the sandbag, hourglass, and notebook in his arms.

-*And the experiment failed, because I didn't think it through.
+*And the experiment failed, because you didn't think it through.
 Of cause Yurgunn needed to make sure the rope was just touching the ground when she tossed a sandbag, but how could she without falling off that damn lift?*

 Now he had to come up with a new way to measure the time, and he only had a single sandbag left.
-*How long does it take for a sandbag to fall, how long does it take, how long does it take?*
+*How long does it take for a sandbag to fall?
+How long does it take?
+How long does it take?*
+It went through his head over and over again.

 When he got up to the top he would take the leftover sandbag, tie the rope around it and let it hang until it...
 *Wait - that's it*, he thought to himself.